What Is a Car Insurance Deductible

 Do I need to pay my car insurance deductible immediately after an accident?

 No, you don't typically pay your deductible immediately at the accident scene.
 After filing a claim and having it approved, your insurance company subtracts your deductible from the claim payout.
-For example, if repairs cost $4,000 and your deductible is $500, your insurer pays $3,500 to the repair shop and you pay your portion when settling the repair bill.
+For example, if repairs cost $4,000 and your deductible is $500, your insurer pays $3,500 to the repair shop and you pay your $500 portion directly to the shop when settling the bill.

 Should I choose a high or low deductible if I'm a new driver?